 The bill amends the Code of West Virginia to enhance safety measures at middle school and high school football games by requiring the presence of an ambulance, if available, during these events.
 This requirement is set to take effect by the 2025-2026 school year and is part of a broader initiative known as The Alex Miller Law, named in memory of a Roane County football player who tragically died during a game.
-The bill also stipulates that if the ambulance is called away for an emergency, the game may continue.
+Additionally, the bill stipulates that if the ambulance is called away for an emergency, the game may continue.

 Statutes affected: Introduced Version: 18-2-25c